SolaceProducts/event-management-agent/README.md

 To run a scan and export operation using the CLI from docker:
 * provide the id of the event broker specified in the connection file. (e.g. mysolacebroker)
 * provide the path and filename for the resulting scan data zip file. (e.g. /tmp/scan.zip)
-* provide the location of the connection file (e.g. /path/to/file/AcmeRetail.yml)
+* provide the location of the connection file (e.g. /path/to/file/AcmeRetailStandalone.yml)
 * provide the name of the Event Management Agent container (e.g. event-managenement-agent)
 * provide the Event Management Agent Docker image (e.g. solace/event-management-agent:latest)
-* add all password environment variables to the environment of the docker container
+* add all password environment variables to the environment of the docker container (example BROKER_PASSWORD)

 The commands are as follows:
 `CMD_LINE_ARGS="scan abcdefg123 /tmp/scan.zip  --springdoc.api-docs.enabled=false --spring.main.web-application-type=none"`
-`run -d -v /path/to/file/AcmeRetail.yml:/config/ema.yml -v /path/to/scandir:/tmp  --env CMD_LINE_ARGS=${CMD_LINE_ARGS} --env BROKERPASSWORD=${BROKERPASSWORD} --name event-management-agent event-management-agent:latest`
+`run -d -v /path/to/file/AcmeRetailStandalone.yml:/config/ema.yml -v /path/to/scandir:/tmp  --env CMD_LINE_ARGS=${CMD_LINE_ARGS} --env BROKER_PASSWORD=${BROKER_PASSWORD} --name event-management-agent event-management-agent:latest`

 ## Running a Discovery file upload using the CLI